snphillips/meeting-background-maker-server/README.md

 Your browser should open to http://localhost:3000/ Voila!

+Test it works by visiting http://localhost:3001/searchbytag/dots.
+You should see array of about 70 objests.
+You can put any word that is a Cooper Hewitt Museum search tag after /searchbytag/ view the Cooper Hewitt Museum search tags: https://collection.cooperhewitt.org/tags/

 You wont be able to do much without the server for this app running.
 See the repo "snphillips/meeting-background-maker-client" to get started with that.